olsner/templisp/README.md

 ## Dealing with error messages

 Template errors are notoriously difficult to read.
-To translate STL types back into S-expressions, run your compiler output through `filter.sh`.
+To translate the template types back into S-expressions, run your compiler output through `filter.sh`.

 ## Evaluating expressions inline